 Mind Blast Priest General Strategy

 The dragon package suffered heavy losses with the rotation, but still kept important cards like Duskbreaker, Twilight Drake and Primordial Drake which help to survive into the later stages of the game.
-One of the new dragon synergy cards called Scaleworm showcases the real power level of well-designed Rush minions and tremendously helps against cards like Tar Creeper in the mid game.
 Alexstrasza may look like a random include, but serves one particular purpose: To defeat the mighty Cube Warlock.
 This will be discussed further in the Matchup Guide section.

-Acidic Swamp Ooze and Harrison Jones are having a field day in basically every control list at the moment.
+Acidic Swamp Ooze is having a field day in basically every control list at the moment.
 Paladins alone use three to five different weapons, Hunter uses at least two as well.
-Not to forget the beloved Skull of the Man'ari, one of the most precious artifacts for Harrison Jones to put into the museum!
+Our dear friend Harrison Jones has been cut from most versions of this list recently, just because other cards have way more consistent performance.
+The fact that Cube Warlock has been sent to the nether with the recent balance patch justifies the cut as well.

 The “curve ball” in this list is Mind Blast.
 10 damage for 4 mana may still be the best face damage per mana distribution in the whole game, and we don’t even need cards like Prophet Velen to make it work.
 Shadow Visions alone can produce up to four copies, and Alexstrasza does all the dirty work up to 15 health anyway.